shockwaveHe/Robot-Trains-Robot/README.md

 1. Don't drag the cables when removing the connector.
 Use the plastic tips on both sides
 1. Tape the DC power supply voltage and current buttons to avoid accidentally changing the settings

+Dynamixel XC330 can not sustain 4Mbps baudrate, it will raise a bunch of warnings (no status packet).
+Please down grade all xc330 to 2Mbps.

 ### Jetson Tips
 - We recommand using jtop to monitor the performance of the system